 At least one member of the Committee makes an unannounced visit to the prison each month in addition to the scheduled monthly meeting.
 The Visiting Committee frequently visited the prison before/during/after the monthly meetings and have had access to every area of the prison.
 While visiting the prison the Committee has made it a priority to make themselves available to the prison population in order to address any issues arising at the earliest opportunity.
 Notices are clearly placed around the jail informing prisoners of the availability of the Committee.

-During the course of the monthly meetings the committee met with Governor Dowling [Deputy Governor Hughes] who briefed them on the day to day issues pertaining to the operation of the prison and matters pertinent to the welfare of the prisoners detained within Arbour Hill Prison.
+During the course of the monthly meetings the Committee met with Governor Dowling or Deputy Governor Hughes who briefed them on the day to day issues pertaining to the operation of the prison and matters pertinent to the welfare of the prisoners detained within Arbour Hill Prison.

-Visiting Committee 'Visits'.
+Visiting Committee "Visits"

-At the next monthly meeting each 'Visiting Member' reported to the Committee on their visit during the previous month.
-In general the reports from the 'visits' were complementary apropos the very high standard of care provided to those incarcerated at this facility.
-The standard of hygiene and the cleanliness throughout every part of the prison is exemplary.

-Arbour Hill Prison although quite old, is totally refurbished and maintained to a very high standard.
-Prisoner welfare is the primary concern of the management and staff in Arbour Hill Prison and this was evident in every monthly visitor report.
+At the regular monthly meeting each "Visiting Member" reported on their visit during the previous month.
+The reports from the "visits" showed satisfaction and a very high standard of care provided to those serving sentence at this facility.
+The standard of hygiene and the cleanliness throughout every part of the prison is exemplary.N Prisoner welfare is the primary concern of the management and staff in Arbour Hill Prison and this was evident in every monthly visitor report.
 The physical environment of the prison is maintained to a very high standard, the cleaning regime is exemplary and one can only describe the prison environs as spotless.
-The Committee was delighted to note that the Visits area has been renovated in the latter part of 2015.
-This area was quite old and dated and now provides a more amenable facility for prisoner and friends and family to visit each other.
+The Committee was delighted to note that the Visit area was renovated in the latter part of 2015.
+This area was quite old and dated and now provides a more amenable facility for prisoner and friends and family to visit each other and has been highly acclaimed by all.